Can sustainable fashion look beautiful?

 Fortunately, there are now many ways to buy really sustainable and fair clothes.
 Be it stationary as in Veganista in Munich, where everything is sustainable, fair, eco-friendly, and vegan.
 You can read more about this in my vegan top spots in Munich in the current issue of the WELT VEGAN magazine!
 Online you get help in Germany by e.g. the Avocadostore*.
 Here you can additionally filter according to criteria such as e.g. “Made in Germany” or vegan.

 I have to admit that I hardly ever buy new things.
 Otherwise I know that I will wear it years later.
 I still have a lot of clothes from my days I haven’t been so conscious, which I combine again and again.
 In fact, right now I just love wearing a dress that I bought 14 years ago and still looks like new.
-You do not always have to wear the latest stuff and a little gratitude for what you have, can not hurt either.
-A rule of thumb is: It is often not important what you wear, but how you wear it.
+You don’t always have to wear the latest stuff and a little gratitude for what you have, cannot hurt either.
+My rule of thumb is: It is often not important what you wear, but how you wear it.
 A positive charisma and a smile enchants EVERY outfit – that’s what I’m talking about to 1000% from my own experience.
 All the better, if I can stand behind the clothes that I wear!
 Both together is the new “sexy”!